GorGylka/FREESTOR/README.md

 # To install FREESTOR:
 ___________________________
--copy all files from (releases) to root of your memory card ms0:/
+-copy all files from [RELEASES](https://github.com/GorGylka/FREESTOR/releases) to root of your memory card ms0:/

 -install Npdrm_free plugin on your PSP (https://github.com/lusid1/npdrm_free_mod)